 Mabry Mill background

-The Mabry Mill area was purchased by the National Park Service in the late 1930s, and the mill was restored in 1945 when most of the farm buildings in the complex were relocated to the site.
-In the 1990sm the wheel was completely disassembled and rebuilt.
-In 2014, the wheel was refurbished with new buckets and outer bands, and in 2018, the mill flume was replaced and new shake roofs installed on historic buildings at the site, with support from private donors and the Blue Ridge Parkway Foundation.
+The Mabry Mill area was purchased by the National Park Service in the late 1930s, and the mill was restored in 1945 when most of the farm buildings in the complex were moved to the site.
+In the 1990s, the wheel was completely disassembled and rebuilt.
+In 2014, the wheel was refurbished with new buckets and outer bands and the pond was dredged.
+Four years later, the mill flume was replaced and new shake roofs installed on historic buildings at the site, with support from private donors and the Blue Ridge Parkway Foundation.
 Since that time, a weather event has damaged the mill wheel extensively.